ekmolloy/stamps-tutorial/tutorial.md

 + Reference alignment and tree or taxonomy

 **Query sequences**
-In this tutorial, we will analyze (subsets of) metagenomic datasets aquired through (16S) amplicon and whole shotgun sequencing.
+In this tutorial, we will analyze (subsets of) metagenomic datasets acquired through (16S) amplicon and shotgun sequencing.
 The 16S sample ([SRR1219742](https://www.ncbi.nlm.nih.gov/biosample/SAMN02725485) -- Lemur Vaginal Sample -- 454 GS FLX Titanium) comes from Yildirim et al., 2014.
 The shotgun sample ([SRR059421](https://www.ncbi.nlm.nih.gov/sra/SRX022983[accn]) -- Human Stool Sample -- Illumina Genome Analyzer II) comes from the [Human Microbiome Project](http://www.hmpdacc.org).
 All runs were downloaded from the NCBI database using this [fastq-dump command](tools/fastq_dump.sh).

 **Reference alignments and trees**
-Phylogenetic placement (with SEPP) and taxonomic identification (with TIPP) of 16S samples can be peformed using a [reference alignment and tree](refpkgs/RDP_2016_Bacteria.refpkg) built on the 11,988 bacterial reference sequences from the [Ribosomal Database Project (RDP) database](https://rdp.cme.msu.edu/) by selecting >1200 site-length, type isolates with quality "Good", and the NCBI taxonomy.
+Phylogenetic placement (with SEPP) and taxonomic identification (with TIPP) of 16S samples can be performed using a [reference alignment and tree](refpkgs/RDP_2016_Bacteria.refpkg) built on the 11,988 bacterial reference sequences from the [Ribosomal Database Project (RDP) database](https://rdp.cme.msu.edu/) by selecting >1200 site-length, type isolates with quality "Good", and the NCBI taxonomy.

 In this tutorial, we will use only a subset of the sequences from the RDP Bacteria reference as the size of the reference as well as the number of query sequences affect the running time of SEPP and TIPP.
 For example, the number of sequences in the reference alignment and the alignment subset size determine how many profile HMMs must be built over the reference alignment.
 Then each query sequence in the sample must be aligned (and scored) to each of these profile HMMs.
 To reduce the size of the reference, TIPP was run on the first 2,500 sequences from the 16S sample (SRR1219742).
 The majority of classified reads (929 reads) were identified as Clostridia.
 This subset of reads can now be classified at the family, genus, and species levels using TIPP with the RDP Bacteria reference constrained to the 707 sequences in the Clostridia class.

-Taxonomic identification and abundace profiling (with TIPP) of whole shotgun samples can be performed using a collection of reference alignment and trees built from the 30 marker genes (i.e., "use universal housekeeping genes that are unlikely to undergo duplication or horizontal gene transfer") in MetaPhyler.
+Taxonomic identification and abundance profiling (with TIPP) of whole shotgun samples can be performed using a collection of reference alignment and trees built from the 30 marker genes (i.e., "use universal housekeeping genes that are unlikely to undergo duplication or horizontal gene transfer") in MetaPhyler.

 Part I: Taxonomic Identification using TIPP
 -------------------------------------------
-To begin, ssh onto the MBL servers, clone this respository,
+To begin, ssh onto the MBL servers, clone this repository,
 ```
 git clone https://github.com/ekmolloy/stamps-tutorial.git
 ```